Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

-These classes inherits from **FormModule** class that tell the M# framework to deal with this class as a form module.
-This special class tells M# that it should generate a form page and a user can add or edit entity.
+These classes inherit from **FormModule** class.
+This special class tells M# to deal with these classes as form modules, and generate a form page, so the user can add or edit entities.
-According to our requirement, we should have two separate classes for adding and editing modules that one of them is modal and the other one is a web page, the main difference here is about **Cancel** and **Save** button, as you can see, in Add module we have closed modal and refresh the page but in edit one we have turned back to previous page.
+According to our requirement, we should have two separate classes for adding and editing modules.
+One of them is modal and the other one is a web page.
+The main difference between them is about **Cancel** and **Save** buttons.
+As you can see, in *Add* module we close modal and refresh the page, but in *Edit* module we return to previous page.

-### Creating Task Pages
+### Creating Task Page

 For task page, like *Project* pages we have these pages :

-- Task root page: This page hold task list module
+- Task root page: This page holds **TaskList** module.
-- Task add page: This page hold task add module
+- Task add page: This page holds **TaskAdd** module.
-- Task edit page: This page hold task edit module
+- Task edit page: This page holds **TaskEdit** module.
-- Task view page: This page hold task view module
+- Task view page: This page holds **TaskView** module.

-Create *ProjectTask.cs* class under *Pages* folder in #UI project like below:
+Right click on *Pages* folder in #UI project, create **ProjectTask** root page using M# context menu, and add the following code:

 ```csharp
 using MSharp;